PromptForSegCXR: Prompt-Driven Multi-Organ and Multi-Disease Segmentation in Chest X-rays using a Multi-stage Fusion Mechanism: Methodology

 \subsubsection{DPRconvSE Block}

-The encoder and decoder of our segmentation model had a custom convolution block called DPRconvSE(Depthwise Pointwise Residual convolution block with SE attention module).
-This block employed a 3x3 depthwise convolution, followed by batch normalization and ReLU activation.
-A 1x1 pointwise convolution, along with another batch normalization and ReLU activation layer, is then applied afterwards.
-Subsequently, an SE (Squeeze-and-Excitation) attention module was employed and added to a residual connection from the input, which passes through a 1x1 pointwise convolution layer with batch normalization.
-The added result was then passed through a ReLu activation function, which was the output of the DPRconvSE block.
+The DPRconvSE block, shown in Figure \ref{fig:dprconvse}, has a 3×3 depthwise convolution, batch normalization, and ReLU activation, followed by a 1×1 pointwise convolution and a SE module.
+A 1×1 convolution passes through a residual skip connection to make training more stable.
+The block gets high-level representations quickly and easily, with very little work.
+The transformation within the DPRconvSE block for an input feature map $\mathbf{X} \in \mathbb{R}^{H \times W \times C}$ is defined through a sequence of operations.
+First, the depthwise convolution ($F_{dw}$) and pointwise convolution ($F_{pw}$) stages are applied:

+where $\sigma$ denotes the ReLU activation and \text{BN} represents Batch Normalization.
+The pointwise output is then recalibrated by the SE module ($\text{F}_{se}$) and integrated with the residual connection:

+Here, the $1 \times 1$ convolution in the residual path ensures channel consistency between the input and the processed features.

-\subsubsection{SE attention module}
+\subsubsection{SE Attention Module}

-This SE (Squeeze-and-Excitation) attention module was first proposed by Hu et al. \citep{hu2018squeeze}.
-The SE attention module we implemented in the DPRconvSE block, applies global average pooling to the input features, followed by two fully connected layers with ReLU and sigmoid activations.
-Then multiply it by the input to form the output.
+Following Hu et al. \cite{hu2018squeeze}, the SE attention module, illustrated in Figure \ref{fig:se}, applies global average pooling followed by two fully connected layers (with ReLU and sigmoid activations) to generate channel-wise weights, which are then multiplied with the input feature map for adaptive recalibration.
+The SE module performs adaptive channel-wise feature recalibration.
+Given the input $\mathbf{X'_{pw}}$, the squeeze operation $\boldsymbol{z} \in \mathbb{R}^C$ is calculated via Global Average Pooling: